rdsea/sys4bigml/tutorials/MLProjectManagement/README.md

 ![Figure 3 - The training model is deployed and ready to be used for doing prediction](./images/training-model.png)

-Hurray! your model is now deployed.
 But maybe it is a good practice to test if the deployed model is actually working correctly?
 You can do prediction for your testing data using the deployed model such as follows:

 ```bash